apache/beam/sdks/python/apache_beam/testing/analyzers/README.md

 Performance regressions or improvements detected with the [Change Point Analysis](https://en.wikipedia.org/wiki/Change_detection) using [edivisive](https://github.com/apache/beam/blob/0a91d139dea4276dc46176c4cdcdfce210fc50c4/.test-infra/jenkins/job_InferenceBenchmarkTests_Python.groovy#L30) analyzer are automatically filed as Beam GitHub issues with a label `perf-alert`.

-The GitHub issue description will contain the information on the affected metric by providing the metric values for N consecutive runs with timestamps before and after the observed change point.
+The GitHub issue description will contain the information on the affected test and metric by providing the metric values for N consecutive runs with timestamps before and after the observed change point.
 Observed change point is pointed as `Anomaly` in the issue description.

 Example: [sample perf alert GitHub issue](https://github.com/AnandInguva/beam/issues/83).